AfterPythonOrg/afterpython/afterpython/doc/references/roadmap.md

 This roadmap is tentative and subject to change
 ```

+- integrate with `pdoc` for API reference generation
+- AI chatbot like kapa.ai using WebLLM
 - full-text search engine using pagefind
-- AI chatbot like kapa.ai using WebLLM
 - incremental build, only build changed content (for `ap dev`)
 - integrate with `git-cliff` for changelog generation
 - integrate with `pixi`, supports `conda install`